These classic Australian lamingtons are perfect for Australia day or any other day you need a delicious morning or afternoon tea.

-If you are using a stand mixer at this point I reccomend switching to hand mixing from here.
+If you are using a stand mixer at this point I recommend switching to hand mixing from here.

-Scrap the batter into the prepared cake tin and smooth down around the edges.
-Bake for 30 minutes our until cake is cooked through, is golden brown on top.
-The cake to spring back when lightly pressed and a skewer inserted into the center to come out clean and not covered in sticky batter.
+Scrap the batter into the prepared cake tin and smooth it down around the edges.
+Bake for 30 minutes or until the cake is cooked through, is golden brown on top.
+The cake springs back when lightly pressed and a skewer inserted into the center to come out clean and not covered in sticky batter.

 Return the cake pieces to the cake tin and freeze for one hour before coating.
-Come recipes say to make the cake the day before to make it easier to coat.
-You can do this, but also means you end up eating day old cake.
+Some recipes say to make the cake the day before to make it easier to coat.
+You can do this, but also means you end up eating day-old cake.
 Freezing the cake is quicker, and makes it less crumbly and easier to coat in chocolate.

-About twenty minutes before the cake it ready make the chocolate icing.
+About twenty minutes before the cake is ready make the chocolate icing.
 Boil the water for the bottom of the double boiler.
 Sift the icing sugar and cocoa.
 Add the icing sugar, cocoa, butter and milk to the top of the double boiler.
-If you don't have a double boiler you can use a heat proof bowl that will fit snugly into a medium to large pot of boiling water, taking care not to burn your self.
+If you don't have a double boiler you can use a heat-proof bowl that will fit snugly into a medium to large pot of boiling water, taking care not to burn yourself.

 Reduce heat to low and stir icing until mix becomes thick and coats the back of a spoon or spatula, leaving a line in the mix when you run your finger through it.

 Put the cake carefully into the tray of coconut.
-Using Different forks, roll the cake around in the coconut ensuring its well coated.
-You can also pile the coconut up around the sides and top the cake and gently pat it down to help teh coconut stick.
-Transfer the coated cake to the cooling rack and repeat untill all slices are done.
+Using Different forks, roll the cake around in the coconut ensuring it's well coated.
+You can also pile the coconut up around the sides and top the cake and gently pat it down to help the coconut stick.
+Transfer the coated cake to the cooling rack and repeat until all slices are done.